Our team is split up into multiple sub-teams to deal with different aspects of the FIRST robotics challenge.

 Command and Control is the sub-team responsible for breathing life into the FRC competition robot.
-The sub-team programs the robot to be able to play the FRC game, as well as writing the autonomous program the robot uses to drive itself for the first 15 seconds of each match.
-Students on this sub-team will learn fundamentals of programming, sensor integration, and system automation.
-Students will be taught the programming language LabVIEW from the basics of the language to advanced topics, such as architecture design and automation.
+The sub-team wires and programs the robot to be able to play the FRC game, as well as writing the autonomous program the robot uses to drive itself for the first 15 seconds of each match.
+Students on this sub-team will learn fundamentals of programming, sensor integration, and system automation, along with electrical circuit design & power balancing, cable making & pathway design, and battery management.
+Students will be taught the programming language Java from the basics of the language to advanced topics, such as architecture design and automation.

 Along with learning software design principles, students will be taught about a variety of sensors.
 They will be taught what sensors are, how to use them, and how they can be utilized in automation efforts.

-The Media sub-team makes the face of the team.
-These students document our team and its achievements, captures photos, and creates videos that depict how fun it is to be a Bee.
-Students on this team have the opportunity to work with a wide variety of different programs (including Adobe Lightroom and Premiere Pro) that allow you to express your creativity.
+The Media sub-team makes the public face of the team.
+These students play an important role in managing the team’s image, not only by documenting our team and its achievements through photos and videos, but also by creating flyers, social media posts, website updates, and other promotional material.
+Additionally, the sub-team has submitted several videos each year for different FRC awards, such as the Autonomous and Digital Animation awards.
+Students on this team have the opportunity to work with a wide variety of different programs (including Adobe Lightroom, Illustrator, Animate, and Premiere Pro) that allow you to express your creativity.

 There is always something you can do on this team.
-If you plan to join this sub-team then be ready to let your creativity go crazy and have lots of fun and laughs.
+Whether you enjoy photography, filming, editing, animation, graphic design, or marketing, the Media team has something for you!
+If you plan to join this sub-team then be ready to let your creativity soar and have lots of fun.